Fraud: Don’t Get Fooled Again

 Month in March 2015.

-Learning outcomes- upon completion of this seminar, participants
+outcomes - upon completion of this seminar, participants will

-important to you, the insurance industry, and the general public;
+fraud on you, the insurance industry, and the general public

-trends associated with auto, bodily injury and policy fraud
+increasing level of sophistication associated with auto, bodily injury and

-- Take action to protect yourselves and your company
+• Identify actions to protect you and your company from

 Kathy Metzger, B. Comm, FCIP